 After whipping up countless batches of batter and taste-testing my way through stacks of waffles, I'm excited to share my experience with each one.

-Cuisinart WAF-F20P1 Double Waffle Maker
+Cuisinart WAF-300P1 Belgian Waffle Maker

-Cuisinart WAF-F20P1 Double Waffle Maker
+Cuisinart WAF-300P1 Belgian Waffle Maker

 Hamilton Beach 26031

 Next, I took the Hamilton Beach 26031 for a spin (literally).
-This, like the WAF-F20P1, is a flip-style model.
-But despite being half the price of the WAF-F20P1, there are a couple of things that make the Hamilton stand out.
+This, like the Cuisinart WAF-F20P1, is a flip-style model.
+But despite being half the price of the Cuisinart WAF-F20P1, there are a couple of things that make the Hamilton stand out.

 For instance, the waffle maker comes with a pair of removable ceramic plates.
 After each cooking session, they can be taken off and cleaned in the sink.
-As such, it’s much handier than the WAF-F20P1, which I could only clean with a damp cloth.
+As such, it’s much handier than the Cuisinart WAF-F20P1, which I could only clean with a damp cloth.

 When I tested it, the waffles were thick and fluffy, with just a hint of crunch.
 While I did spot a few burnt spots, the overall taste and texture hit the mark just right.
 The control panel is pretty basic with only a small browning control knob and a row of lights, but if you're looking for a solid performer without a ton of bells and whistles (or cost an arm and leg), the Hamilton Beach is a great pick.